 Psychotherapy Training and Accreditation

-Stephen received a Diploma in Counselling from Trinity College Dublin (TCD) and a Masters in Psychotherapy from the University of Sheffield.
-He has also completed extensive postgraduate training in Gestalt therapy with the Dublin Gestalt Centre and internationally with Bob and Rita Resnick of GATLA (Gestalt Associates Training Los Angeles).
+Stephen received a Diploma in Counselling from Trinity College Dublin (TCD) in 2001 and a Masters in Psychotherapy from the University of Sheffield in 2010.
+He has completed extensive postgraduate training in Gestalt therapy, completing the Certificate in Gestalt and the the Advanced Diploma in Gestalt Therapy with the Dublin Gestalt Centre.
+He has also attended 5 international summer residential programmes in Gestalt Therapy with Bob and Rita Resnick of GATLA (Gestalt Associates Training Los Angeles).

-Stephen has also done extensive further training in many areas including Group Facilitation, couple counselling, trauma and post-traumatic stress disorder (PTSD), sexuality and sexual orientation, sexual abuse, and sensorimotor psychotherapy (Level 1).
+Stephen has also done extensive further training in many areas including Group Facilitation, couples counselling, trauma and post-traumatic stress disorder (PTSD), EMDR, sexuality and sexual orientation, sexual abuse, and sensorimotor psychotherapy (Level 1).

 He has a Diploma in Supervision from the Dublin Counselling and Therapy Centre.
 Stephen is an accredited counsellor and supervisor with the Irish Association for Counselling and Psychotherapy (IACP).